Pinocchio (1940 film): Modern acclaim

 and received further nominations for their Thrills and Heroes and Villains (Stromboli in the villains category) lists.
 The song "When You Wish Upon A Star" ranked number 7 on their 100 Songs list, and the film ranked 38th in the 100 Cheers list.
 The quote "A lie keeps growing and growing until it's as plain as the nose on your face" was nominated for the Movie Quotes list, and the film received further nomination in the AFI's Greatest Movie Musicals list.

 On June 29, 2018, Pinocchio was named the 13th best Disney animated film by IGN.
 Film critic Roger Ebert, adding it to his list of "Great Movies", wrote that the movie "isn't just a concocted fable or a silly fairy tale, but a narrative with deep archetypal reverberations."
+In November 2024, IndieWire listed it first in its ranking of every Walt Disney Animation Studios film.
+Writer Christian Blauvelt elaborated: "This is not a film you'll ever fully wrap your head around, never 'solve', never stop finding things to wonder at.
+It's a singular work of depth and ambition, the kind that all artists would aspire to from the core of their being."